ansible-lockdown/RHEL7-STIG/doc/source/controls-rhel7.rst

-Security hardening controls in detail (RHEL 7 STIG)
+.. _stig_controls_label:

+STIG Controls
 ===================================================

-The ansible-hardening role follows the Red Hat Enteprise Linux 7 `Security Technical Implementation Guide (STIG)`_.
+This role follows the Red Hat Enteprise Linux 7 `Security Technical Implementation Guide (STIG)`_.
 The guide has over 200 controls that apply to various parts of a Linux system, and it is updated regularly by the Defense Information Systems Agency (DISA).
 DISA is part of the United States Department of Defense.
-The current version of the openstack- ansible-security role is based on release 1, version 0.2 of the Red Hat Enterprise Linux 7 STIG.
+The current version of this role is based on Release 2, Version 1 of the Red Hat Enterprise Linux 7 STIG.

 Controls are divided into groups based on the following properties: